-Focus Story – Protecting Trees and Educating the Public
+Focus Story – Protecting Trees and

 All properties (public and private) are subject to the city’s tree preservation ordinance, and Austin’s various ordinances provide protection on all land within the city of Austin zoning jurisdiction.
 Regulatory recognition starts with all trees on public property, trees six inches DBH within scenic roadways, trees eight inches DBH on commercial properties and trees 19 inches DBH on single-family home sites.
 Selective species are considered heritage trees once their trunks reach 24 inches DBH.
 If a healthy heritage tree has a trunk 30 inches DBH, a public meeting is required to determine the fate of the tree.